Working with Cumulocity DataHub

 The layout One table for one measurement type (Default) creates a table containing only measurements of one specific type; measurements of other types are not included.
 When selecting this layout, you must additionally specify the measurement type to which the offloaded measurements are restricted.
 To identify existing measurement types, Cumulocity DataHub automatically inspects a subset of the data, including initial as well as latest data.
 In the measurement type dropdown box, these auto-detected types are listed.
 If a specific type you are looking for has not been detected, you can manually enter it in this box.
 Alternatively you can click Refresh next to the dropdown box to manually re-trigger the detection of measurement types.
 As this might be a performance-intensive process, you should trigger it only if you know that the expected measurement type is present in data recently inserted into the collection.
 You can trigger such a refresh only every five minutes for performance reasons.

 The layout All measurement types in one table (TrendMiner) creates a table containing measurements of all types.
 To distinguish the measurements, the table has a column which lists for each measurement its corresponding type.
 The specific table schema for this layout is listed in Offloading Cumulocity base collections.
-This layout is only for use cases where you want to offload the data into the data lake, so that TrendMiner can consume the data for its time-series analytics.
+This layout is only for use cases where you want to offload the data into the data lake, so that TrendMiner can consume the data for its analytics.
 When this layout is selected, the target table name is set to a fixed, non-editable name, which TrendMiner expects for its data import.
-To learn more about the interaction between TrendMiner and Cumulocity DataHub, see Integrating Cumulocity DataHub with TrendMiner.
+When the time series data model is used, the TrendMiner mode is not supported.

 For each base collection, a default set of data fields is derived.
 This set defines the default schema of the target table with the columns capturing the data fields.
 The set is fix for each collection and cannot be modified.
 Select Show default schema to show the columns of the default schema with their corresponding name and type.